 The North American Bear Center Mission Statement: “The mission of the non-profit North American Bear Center is to advance the long-term survival of bears worldwide by replacing the misconceptions with scientific facts about bears, their role in the ecosystems, and their relations with humans.” (www.bear.org)

 Goal of the Internship Program: The goal of the North American Bear Center Internship program is to give interns a strong background in black bear biology, ecology, behavior and captive care as well as Northwoods ecology, biology and small animal care in order to accurately educate the general public.
 This program is intended to directly support the mission statement of the North American Bear Center.
-This internship program is ideal for undergraduate and graduate students exploring careers in wildlife biology, zoology, environmental sciences, ecology, wildlife management, and animal behavior.
+This internship program is ideal for undergraduate and graduate students exploring careers in wildlife biology, zoology, environmental sciences, ecology, wildlife management, natural resources, and animal behavior.
 These fields of study will be given preference in the selection process.

 College Credit for Internship: We are happy to work with a college advisor so the intern can receive credit for this program, if requested prior to beginning the internship.

 1.)
 Represent the NABC in a positive manner with member, donors, visitors, vendors, and the community.

 2.)
 Uphold the Mission Statement of the North American Bear Center.

 3.)
 Interact effectively with a diverse group of staff, interns, volunteers and visitors.